 This post may contain affiliate links.
 Please read my disclosure policy.

-These Candy Bar Monster Cookies are packed with oats, peanut butter, and chocolate candy for a fun twist on the fan-favorite cookie using leftover holiday candy.
-These cookies, while still a sweet treat, are a healthier take on the traditional monster cookie and are gluten-free, dairy-free and made with natural sweeteners.
+These Gluten Free Monster Cookies are packed with oats, peanut butter, and chocolate candy bar pieces for a fun twist on the fan-favorite cookie using leftover holiday candy!

 Gluten free monster cookies on a piece of parchment paper surrounded by chopped leftover candy bars.

 And if all of that isn’t persuading you, I’m also here to say that my version is just a little bit healthier.
 I know, I know…they’re still decidedly in the dessert category.
-But my recipe doesn’t add any flour to the cookie, and uses quite a bit less sugar (in the form of maple syrup) than some of the traditional recipes.
-So while we made it just a bit more nutrient dense, it’s still a ridiculously delicious cookie everyone is going to love.
+However, my recipe doesn’t add any flour to the cookies and uses quite a bit less sugar (in the form of maple syrup) than some of the traditional recipes.
+So, while we made it just a bit more nutrient-dense, it’s still a ridiculously delicious cookie everyone is going to love.

 Chopped leftover chocolate for monster cookies.